slcs-jsc/jurassic/docs/manual/performance.md

 ## Parallel scaling behavior

-### Strong scaling

-JURASSIC shows good strong scaling as long as:

-- there are enough independent observations to distribute,
-- I/O does not dominate runtime.

-Scaling efficiency decreases when the number of observations per MPI process becomes too small.

-### Weak scaling
+### Workflow-level scaling

-Weak scaling is generally favorable because each MPI process performs a similar amount of work when observations are added proportionally to resources.
+The most common and scalable form of parallelism in JURASSIC is **workflow-level parallelization**, where independent simulations or retrievals are executed as separate jobs (e.g. job arrays, campaign splitting).

+This approach applies to *all* executables and scales trivially as long as sufficient resources are available.

 ---

+### MPI scaling

+MPI parallelization is implemented only in the retrieval executables and is used exclusively to distribute independent retrieval tasks across MPI ranks.

+- Each MPI rank processes a subset of retrieval cases.
+- There is no communication between ranks during execution.
+- Scaling is close to linear as long as enough retrieval cases are available.

+Scaling efficiency decreases if the number of retrieval cases per MPI rank becomes too small or if I/O dominates runtime.

+---

+### OpenMP scaling

+OpenMP is used within a single process to accelerate computationally intensive loops, such as radiative transfer and spectral calculations.

+OpenMP scaling is typically limited by:

+- memory bandwidth,
+- cache behavior,
+- load imbalance in inner loops.

+Best performance is usually achieved with a moderate number of threads per process.

+---

-## MPI vs. OpenMP balance
+## MPI vs. OpenMP considerations

-Choosing an appropriate balance between MPI tasks and OpenMP threads is crucial for performance.
+There is no global hybrid MPI–OpenMP model across the entire JURASSIC code base.

 General guidance:

-- use MPI to distribute observations across nodes,
+- Use MPI only for retrieval workloads with many independent cases.
-- use OpenMP to exploit shared-memory parallelism within a node,
+- Use OpenMP to accelerate single-case computations.
-- avoid oversubscription of CPU cores.
+- Avoid oversubscription (MPI ranks × OpenMP threads > physical cores).
+- Running non-retrieval executables under `mpirun` provides no benefit.

-Optimal settings depend on node architecture and problem size and should be determined empirically.
+Optimal configurations depend on hardware and problem size and should be determined empirically.

 ---